24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 We visited the oldest bakery in Puebla and a place that made tortillas.

-Our guide took us to Paseo del rio San Francisco, an area of abandoned textile factories that was rescued and renovated and turned into a mall, convention center, office space, hotels, restaurants, shops, art galleries, and a park.
+Our guide took us to Paseo del Rio San Francisco, an area of abandoned textile factories that was rescued and renovated and turned into a mall, convention center, office space, hotels, restaurants, shops, art galleries, and a park.

-My tour lasted nearly 3 hours.
+My tour started at 11:00 am and lasted nearly 3 hours.

-Top Things to Do in Puebla: Food
+Top Foodie Things to Do in Puebla

-18. Eat the Best Food in Mexico
+18. Chow Down on the Best Food in Mexico

 Sorry, Oaxaca.